 Emphasizes practical study skills for college students.
 Strategies for organizing study materials and time, remembering information, studying textbooks and taking lecture notes will be applied.
-Methods of preparing for tests, taking tests, and managing online course components such as Moodle are addressed.
-Prerequisites: Placement in RD-080.
+Methods of preparing for tests, taking tests, and managing on-line course components such as Moodle are addressed.
+Prerequisites: Placement in WRD-080 or instructor consent.